greglu/hbase-writer/README-Heritrix3.txt

 With the following configurable properties:

-org.archive.modules.writer.HBaseWriterProcessor properties:
+org.archive.io.hbase.HBaseParameters properties:

-	zkQuorum
+	zkQuorum (required)
 	  The zookeeper quroum that serves the hbase master address.
 Since hbase-0.20.0, the master server's address is returned by the zookeeper quorum.
 	  So this value is a comma seperated list of the zk quorum. e.g. zkHost1,zkHost2,zkHost3

-	zkClientPort
-	  The zookeeper quroum client port that clients should connect to to get HBase information. e.g. 2181

-	hbaseTable
+	hbaseTableName (required)
 	  Which table in HBase to write the crawl to.
-This table will be created automatically if it doesnt exist. e.g. Webtable
+This table will be created automatically if it doesnt exist. e.g. crawl

-	onlyWriteNewRecords
-	  Set to "false" by default.
-In default mode, heritrix will crawl all urls regardless of existing rowkeys (urls).
-	  By setting this to "true" you ensure that only new urls(rowkeys) are written to the crawl table.

-	onlyProcessNewRecords
-	  Set to "false" by default.
-In default mode, heritrix will process (fetch and parse) all urls regardless of existing rowkeys (urls).
-	  By setting this to "true" you ensure that only new urls(rowkeys) are processed by heritrix.
-Also, if set to "true", heritrix doesnt download any content that is already existing as a record in the hbase table.

-org.archive.io.hbase.HBaseParameters properties:
+	zkPort (defaults to 2181, which is the zookeeper default) The zookeeper quroum client port that clients should connect to to get HBase information. e.g. 2181

 	contentColumnFamily
 	  The column family name for where you want to save the content to.
-Defaults to "content".
+Defaults to "newcontent".

 	contentColumnName
 	  The column qualifier name for where you want to save the content to.
-Defaults to "raw_data" which becomes "content:raw_data"
+Defaults to "raw_data" which becomes "newcontent:raw_data"

 	curiColumnFamily
 	  The column family name for storing the Crawl URI related information.
 Defaults to "curi".